The Earth Language Grammar and the method to organize information

 It should be clear to see what a sentence is working for: as an inquiry/request etc.;

-also clear if it’s a name and what kind, clear that it’s a private symbol/some abbreviation etc.
+also clear if it’s a name and what kind, and if it's a private symbol/some abbreviation etc.

 3) Free